Romanian alphabet

 The Romanian alphabet is a variant of the Latin alphabet used for writing the Romanian language.
-It is a modification of the classical Latin alphabet and consists of 31 letters, five of which (Ă, Â, Î, Ș, and Ț) have been modified from their Latin originals for the phonetic requirements of the language:
+It consists of 31 letters, five of which (Ă, Â, Î, Ș, and Ț) have been modified from their Latin originals for the phonetic requirements of the language.

-The letters Q (chiu), W (dublu v), and Y (igrec or i grec, meaning "Greek i") were formally introduced in the Romanian alphabet in 1982, although they had been used earlier.
-They occur only in foreign words and their Romanian derivatives, such as quasar, watt, and yacht.
+The letters Q (chiu), W (dublu ve), and Y (igrec or i grec, meaning "Greek i") were formally introduced in the Romanian alphabet in 1982, although they had been used earlier.
+They occur only in foreign words and their Romanian derivatives, such as quasar, watt, and yoga.
 The letter K, although relatively older, is also rarely used and appears only in proper names and international neologisms such as kilogram, broker, karate.
 These four letters are still perceived as foreign, which explains their usage for stylistic purposes in words such as nomenklatură (normally nomenclatură, meaning "nomenclature", but sometimes spelled with k instead of c if referring to members of the Communist leadership in the Soviet Union and the Eastern Bloc countries, as nomenklatura is used in English).